 Christ died over 2,000 years ago, yet, only in the last 24 years has the New Testament been translated into the language of the Cabécar people group.
-It took over two years to make JESUS, a film about the life, death and resurrection of Jesus based on the Gospel of John, available to these village residents.
+It took over two years to make JESUS, a film about the life, death and resurrection of Jesus based on the Gospel of Luke, available to these village residents.

 Many children and adults attended the JESUS film showings held in the village schools.
 One couple was passing through the village of Boca Coen and decided to stay when they heard about the film showing.
 They both later accepted Christ.

 The principal of Gavilan School, Rosemary Medina Alvarado, explained how the JESUS film in Cabécar brought both cultural and deeper linguistic meaning for their community.
 Some Cabécar people also speak Spanish but understand things better in their mother tongue.

 “Showing the film in Cabécar is very important for the students.
 They feel there is an effort to reach them in their mother tongue.
 The film also feels like an effort to identify with their culture, to be more interested in who they are as a people,” Medina Alvarado said.

 One hundred and twenty-five people made decisions for Christ in response to the two JESUS film showings.

 One girl was watching the film with Nazarene District Superintendent Rev. Sirlene Bustos, and told her, “Jesus speaks Cabécar!
 I feel something in my heart.”
 Bustos said in response, “Wow, I was not able to do anything more than hug her and tell her, ‘Yes, Jesus speaks, understands, and listens to you in Cabécar!’”